OumaimaFiyarhi/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm -rf allows me to delete even directories cd -  makes me go to the previous directory ls -al . ..
-List all files in the parent of the working directory in long format
+List all files in the parent of the working directory in long format file is a script that prints the type of the file